-How to Replace a Stolen Medicare Card7 minute read
+How to Replace a Stolen Medicare Card

 There are many reasons why someone may try to steal your Medicare card.
 Among them are to obtain their own medical care using your information, to purchase drugs, or to create fake billings to Medicare in your name, according to the Office of Inspector General (OIG).
+Whatever the circumstances may be, there are steps you can take to replace your stolen Medicare card and reduce the risk of identity theft.

 Some of the links on this page may link to our affiliates.
 Learn more about our ad policies.